moniker001/Smooth-Dirt/README.md

 ####Creators
 Adam Wyeth, John Salem, Betty Liu, Tejong Lim, David Huang, Steven Garcia, Melinda Chou, Max Chen

+####Description
+Smooth Dirt is a two-dimensional platformer game written in C++ with Unreal Engine 4.5.1.
+The player controls a knight and must defeat various monsters and navigate through the level in order to eventually slay a dragon and obtain the star.
+Smooth Dirt is a game meant for users of all ages to enjoy.

 ####Packaged Executables
 * Download and unzip the appropriate file from below